donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-Drop-No-Spambots.md

 This is a simple 13kb .js its init.js and .scss using a lightweight flawless way to defeat spambots.

-Use a submit button that has to be dragged using dragula to its posting position into the form, to post that form.
+Use a submit button that has to be dragged using dragula to its posting position into the form, dragging to the left to post that form.

-No bot or computer can figure this out so spam is defeated, except by jerks comments or reviews based on non-sense.
-Then I just blacklist them in cloudflair and that blocks them from cloudflare servers, that will really make there day.
+No bot or computer can figure this out so spam is defeated, except by the jerks comments or reviews based on non-sense.
+Then I just blacklist them in CloudFlair and that blocks them from CloudFlare servers, that will really make there day.

 Yea!
 Goodby recaptcha and honeypots.